linaGirl/cachd/README.md

 # Cachd

-A fast TTL Cache implementation
+A fast TTL Cache

 [![npm](https://img.shields.io/npm/dm/cachd.svg?style=flat-square)](https://www.npmjs.com/package/cachd)
 [![Travis](https://img.shields.io/travis/eventEmitter/cachd.svg?style=flat-square)](https://travis-ci.org/eventEmitter/cachd)
 [![node](https://img.shields.io/node/v/cachd.svg?style=flat-square)](https://nodejs.org/)

+About the memory mangement:

-This implementation tries to stop caching stuff if the memory is getting too full.
+The cache stops caching more items if the memory is getting full.
+It accepts new items but removes the oldest ones before the ttl or max size is reached.
-By default it expects the maxmim of available memory to be 1.6 GB and the the amount it tries to hold free is 200 mb.
-You may configure both values using the maxMemory and the minFreeMemory options.
-Both values are in mb.
+It expects the maximum of available memory for the node.js process to be 1.6 GB.
+It stops caching items when only 200mb of memory are left for the process.
+You may override the thresholds using the maxMemory and minFreeMemory options.

 ## API